What Should I Bring?

 Will I have Help moving in?

 Yes!
-A special program, called Movers & Shakers, will bring nearly 100 student organization volunteers to campus in order to assist new.
+A special program, called Movers & Shakers, will bring nearly 100 student organization volunteers to campus in order to assist new students moving into main campus housing.
+This program is currently only offered to those students who move in during the fall semester.
 The program provides assistance to parents and students AND offers student organizations and individuals the opportunity to contribute effort and serve Longwood as a Citizen Leader.
 The volunteers will be wearing a uniquely designed t-shirt.

 Students/parents are encouraged to bring their own handcart in order to help ease the burden of moving in.